Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: System Overview

 \section{System Overview}

 We present a robotic pick-and-place system that grasps and recognizes both known and novel objects in cluttered environments.
-The ``known'' objects are provided to the system at training time, both as physical objects and as representative product images (images of objects available on the web); while the ``novel'' objects are provided only at test time in the form of representative product images.
+We will refer by ``known'' objects to those that are provided to the system at training time, both as physical objects and as representative product images (images of objects available on the web); while ``novel'' objects are provided only at test time in the form of representative product images.

+The pick-and-place task presents us with two main perception challenges: 1) find accessible grasps of objects in clutter; and 2) match the identity of grasped objects to product images.
+Our approach and contributions to these two challenges are described in detail in Section~\ref{sec:manipulation} and Section~\ref{sec:recognition} respectively.
+For context, in this section we briefly describe the system that will use those two capabilities.

-\myparagraph{Overall approach.} The system follows a \textit{grasp-first-then-recognize} work-flow.
+\mypara{Overall approach.} The system follows a \textit{grasp-first-then-recognize} work-flow.
 For each pick-and-place operation, it first uses FCNs to infer the pixel-wise affordances of four different grasping primitive actions: from suction to parallel-jaw grasps (Section \ref{sec:manipulation}).
 It then selects the grasping primitive action with the highest affordance, picks up one object, isolates it from the clutter, holds it up in front of cameras, recognizes its category, and places it in the appropriate bin.
 Although the object recognition algorithm is trained only on known objects, it is able to recognize novel objects through a learned cross-domain image matching embedding between observed images of held objects and product images (Section \ref{sec:recognition}).

-\myparagraph{Advantages.} This system design has several advantages.
+\mypara{Advantages.} This system design has several advantages.
 First, the affordance-based grasping algorithm is model-free and agnostic to object identities and generalizes to novel objects without re-training.
 Second, the category recognition algorithm works without task-specific data collection or re-training for novel objects, which makes it scalable for applications in warehouse automation and service robots where the range of observed object categories is large and dynamic.
 Third, our grasping framework supports multiple grasping modes with a multi-functional gripper and thus handles a wide variety of objects.
-Finally, the entire processing pipeline requires only a few forward passes through deep networks and thus executes quickly (Table \ref{table:speed}).
+Finally, the entire processing pipeline requires only a few forward passes through deep networks and thus executes quickly (run-times reported in Table \ref{table:speed}).